mhendri/buyrentsell/README.md

 >>> exit()
 ```

 # Get the app running locally
+# Go to your web browser and go to localhost:5000
 ```
 $ export FLASK_APP=app.py
 $ flask run
 ```